TomKrauss/pks-edit/README.md

 # PKS Edit

-The famous arcade times text editor from Pahlen & Krauﬂ originally released on Atari ST and here available as a 64-Bit application for Windows 7 and newer
+The famous arcade times text editor from Pahlen & Krauﬂ originally released on Atari ST and now available as a 64-Bit application for Windows 7 and newer

 ## Release Notes